Wardian CLI

 wardian watchlist show <watchlist-name-or-id>

-wardian workflow list
+wardian workflow node-types

-wardian workflow show <id-or-name>
+wardian workflow validate <path-to-workflow.md>

-wardian workflow run <id>
+wardian workflow runs

-wardian workflow stop <run-instance-id>
+wardian workflow schedule list

-wardian ask reviewer-a1 --stdin --until output:REVIEW_DONE --timeout 10m
+wardian ask reviewer-a1 --stdin --timeout 10m

 wardian send "review this" --to coder-a1